catherinetkl/Programming-knowledgehut/certified-scrum-master/pre-readings/agile.md

 That’s why the Agile Manifesto suggests that a software team should have the ability to pivot and change direction whenever they need to, with a flexible roadmap that reflects that<br>

 A dynamic roadmap can change from quarter to quarter, sometimes even month to month, and agile teams are able to keep up with those changes

+## 3.1 Agile Principles 1 - Making early value delivery as a top priority for the product development teams by delivering increments of the product continuously
+Organizations make products to make business out of it<br>
+To maximise ROI, need to make more sales<br>
+When do people buy our products?
+- Product solves a problem for the user
+- Helps them get the job done better than the alternatives they use today

+### Example: Patient Management System for a hospital
+1. Deliver working software that captures the patients information
+2. While you continue to work on developing other features like capturing the diagnostic reports, doctor's notes, etc (Work in progress - WIP)